 Scientia Canadensis is the only peer-reviewed journal dedicated to the history of science, technology, and medicine in Canada.
 Published by the Canadian Science and Technology Historical Association (CSTHA/AHSTC), the journal was first published in 1976 as HSTC Bulletin.
-In 1984, it was renamed Scientia Canadensis and has since published 34 volumes with contributions from Canada’s leading scholars in the Canadian history of science and technology.
+In 1984, it was renamed Scientia Canadensis and has since published more than 35 volumes with contributions from Canada’s leading scholars in the Canadian history of science and technology.
 The journal has also published special issues on such topics as energy and society, consumer technologies, circumpolar science, and natural history.
 In addition to peer-reviewed scholarship, Scientia Canadensis also publishes research notes, book reviews, bibliographies, and other contributions in English and French.
 With volume 38, number 1, Scientia ceased being a print journal and is now entirely published in a digital format.

 Scientia Canadensis is indexed in:

 - America: History and Life

 - History of Science, Technology and Medicine Database

 Contact the journal:

 The current issues and the journal’s archives are offered in open access.

 Back issues (51 issues)